The "itis" in Cystitis literally means inflammation, and in this case inflammation of the bladder; its usual cause is a urine infection.

 How to Treat Cystitis

-- Don't take acidifying preparations or drinks, acidic vitamin C, or orange juice - it nullifies the effect of Waterfall D-Mannose.
-See: www.cranberryjuice.eu
+- Don't take acidifying preparations or drinks, acidic vitamin C, or orange juice - it nullifies the effect of D-Mannose .
+See: Drinking cranberry juice

-- Cut out sex, alcohol, red meat, coffee, and strong spices.
-Not forever, of course.
+- Eliminate alcohol, red meat, coffee, and strong spices.

 - Try taking some raw garlic and fresh Aloe Vera 3 or 4 times a day.

-- Try not to urinate for an hour after taking Waterfall D-Mannose.
-You have to give it time to pass through your system into your urine, and get to work in your bladder.
+- Try not to urinate for an hour after taking D-Mannose .
+You have to allow time for it to pass through your system into your urine.

-- Take a dose during the night.
+- Take a dose of D-Mannose during the night.
 Often you can flush most of the bacteria away during the day, and the remaining bacteria proliferates in your acidifying urine while you are sleeping.
-Some people with cystitis need Waterfall D-Mannose constantly present in their urine until the problem resolves.
-So if you are waking up more than once during the night, don't go back to bed without any Waterfall D-Mannose until you are feeling that you are in control of the bacterial growth.
+Some people with cystitis need D-Mannose constantly present in their urine until the problem resolves.